alecthibodeau/tic-tac-toe-client/README.md

 ![Tic-tac-toe Wireframe](https://i.imgur.com/lebsgBj.jpg)

 ## Future Features
-I would like to add functionality so that a user can sign up with an account and interact with an API.
+I would like to add functionality so that a user can sign up with an account and interact with an API for data sharing.